 The District is subject to certain bond covenants, including the rules set forth by IRS Code Section 148a, which requires that interest earned on the proceeds of a tax exempt bond issuance does not exceed the interest expense related to those bonds, which qualifies those bonds as arbitrage bonds.
 Any excess interest income is subject to a 100% tax and is payable to the Federal Government.
-As of June 30, 2014, the District has recorded an estimated arbitrage liability amounting to \$4,000 in 2014 and 2013, which is included in accounts payable and other liabilities in the statements of net position.
+As of June 30, 2015, the District has recorded an estimated arbitrage liability amounting to \$4,000 in fiscal year 2015 and 2014, which is included in accounts payable and other liabilities in the statements of net position.